facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

 Previous stages of this tutorial have covered adding objects to the world and manipulating them by setting positions, velocity, forces, and torques.
 In all of these examples, the agent has been a passive onlooker observing the scene.
-However, the agent can also be attached to a simulated object for embodiement and control.
+However, the agent can also be attached to a simulated object for embodiment and control.
 This can be done by passing the :ref:`Agent`'s scene node to the :ref:`habitat_sim.physics.RigidObjectManager.add_object_by_template_handle` or :ref:`habitat_sim.physics.RigidObjectManager.add_object_by_template_id` functions.

 In this example, the agent is embodied by a rigid robot asset and the :ref:`habitat_sim.physics.VelocityControl` structure is used to control the robot's actions.